16-19 Bursary Fund

 When to apply

-Apply once you know where you’ll study or train, so you can get your bursary as soon as possible.
+Apply once you know where you’ll be studying or training, so you can get your bursary as soon as possible.

 You might need to re-apply for a bursary for each year of your course.
 Check with your provider.